BennyWang4000/Medical-Text-Classification/README.md

-# Data Mining Mid-term Report 分類
+# Data Mining for Text Classification

 <!-- ## **Installation**
 not done yet :(